parichkova/weather-forecast/README.md

 After cloning the repository:

-1) in the folder when cloned write: ### npm install
+1) in the folder when cloned write: npm install
-2) after successfully installing the dependencies write ### npm start
+2) after successfully installing the dependencies write npm start
 3) on localhost:3000 the app will be loaded

-NOTE THAT .env file where the api key to be used should stay in .gitignore.
+NOTE THAT .env file where the API KEY to be used should stay in .gitignore.

-Now for this .evn file is removed from gitignore and has in it development API_KEY, for your ease of testing.
+Now for this .evn file is removed from gitignore and has in it development API KEY, for your ease of testing.